LukePappa/Ourism/synthesis.md

-Live by this meditative instruction: be.
+Obey this meditative instruction: be.